openadaptor/openadaptor/example/README.txt

 SPRING EXAMPLES
 ===============

-openadaptor provide a spring helper class for running adaptors as standalone processes.
+openadaptor provides a spring helper class for running adaptors as a standalone process.

   org.oa3.spring.SpringApplication